 Armor-Piercing Question: When the 76th gen trainees dispute Tsubasa's selection of the entire 77th gen as stand-ins:

 Tsubasa: "Can the 76th generation perform today's setlist?
 Though they weren't selected, everyone in the 77th generation practiced.
 What was the 76th generation doing?"

 Artificial Gravity: Used for the most part when in space but, much to the trainees' dismay, not their ship's sleeping quarters.
 They spend a lot of time floating helplessly trying to get to their sleep pods, where they have trouble sleeping still because they keep floating off the mats.

-Ascended Extra: The mobile game AKB0048 Galaxy Cinderella features some other succesors than are only shown a few seconds in the screen in the main series, like Haruka Shimazaki the 8th, Yui Yokoyama the 7.5th or Ayaka Umeda the 7th.
+Ascended Extra: The mobile game AKB0048 Galaxy Cinderella features some other successors that are only shown for a few seconds on screen in the main series, like Haruka Shimazaki the 8th, Yui Yokoyama the 7.5th or Ayaka Umeda the 7th.

 Autobots, Rock Out!: How Team 00 make their entrance in Episode 2, by hijacking a ship's radio to announce their arrival.

 Band Toon: Of the real AKB48, naturally.
 In a twist, the characters aren't the real life members of the group, but people who aspire to be just like them centuries later.

 The Battlestar: The battleship Katyusha, which serves as AKB0048's mobile base and transport; and the Flying Get, the mothership for their Cool Airship.